Art Contest – Info & Rules

 • Your fonts should be expanded or outlined in your final version.

-• Lastly, save all final vector files as an EPS or AI file as it must be in an Adobe compatible format.
-We can not accept SAI files.
+• Lastly, save all final vector files as EPS or AI files, as they must be in an Adobe Photoshop or Illustrator-compatible format with intact layers.
+We can not accept PDF or SAI files.

 T-Shirt Colors